Everything you need to know about getting an Industrial Design legal services at Goodlawyer: pricing, scope of work, benefits, and frequent questions.

 - Preparation and filing of the required documents with the Canadian Intellectual Property Office (CIPO) or US Patent and Trademark Office (USPTO).

-2. Industrial Design / Design Patent Objection Response
+c.
+Industrial Design Objection Response

 When a Canadian Industrial Design or US Design Patent application is filed, there is always a chance that the Examiner will raise objections to the application in an “Examiner’s Report” (Canada) or “Office Action” (US).
 Examiner’s Reports may ask questions about your application, or they may raise objections to your application stating why they think the design doesn’t meet the legal requirements for registration.
 In the event that you receive an Examiner’s Report or Office Action, you will need to adequately respond to prevent your application from being deemed abandoned.